DATA RELEASE: Supporters of The National Landscape Conservation System Act Gave 5 Times More To House Members Voting Yes

 MAPLight.org is a nonpartisan, nonprofit organization that provides unprecedented government transparency shining a light on our broken system of money-dominated politics.
 We track all campaign contributions given to members of Congress, and how every member of Congress votes on every bill, revealing connections between money and politics never before possible to see.
 Our concise graphs show correlations between money and votes, and timelines of contributions and votes, showing specifics about when legislators received large donations before and after a vote.

 MAPLight.org is a 501(c)(3) nonprofit organization based in Berkeley, California.
 Its search engine at MAPLight.org illuminates the connection between Money And Politics (MAP) via an unprecedented database of campaign contributions and legislative outcomes.
 Data sources include: GovTrack.us; Center for Responsive Politics (OpenSecrets.org); Federal Election Commission (FEC); and National Institute on Money in State Politics (NIMSP).
 Support and opposition data is obtained through testimony at public hearings, proprietary news databases and public statements on the Web sites of trade associations and other groups.
 To learn more visit MAPLight.org.
+If our work has been helpful to you, please consider supporting us.

 Interviews with Daniel Newman are available.